msc-acse/acse-9-independent-research-project-x1ng4me/README.md

 ```
 cp runscript.bash <your file path>
 ```
 - Vtune Amplifier UI interface has some issues with running multi-threads' jobs.
-To get the summary of the ruuning status, hot-spots analysis and hyperperformance reports, please run the Vtune Amplifier in the command line with:
+To get the summary of the running status, hot-spots analysis and hyperperformance reports, please run the Vtune Amplifier in the command line with:
 ```
 cd <your install directory for the sample cases>